ralph-holden/ralph-holden/README.md

 Hi, I’m Ralph Holden.

-I’m interested in computational chemistry.
+I’m interested doing a PhD in computational chemistry.

-I’m currently in my third year studying Chemistry with Molecular Physics and a Year in Industry at Imperial College London.
+I’m currently in my third year studying Chemistry with Molecular Physics and at Imperial College London.

 How to reach me: